mercurius-js/cache/README.md

 - **policy~invalidate**

-function to `invalidate` for the query by references, see [invalidation](#invalidation) to know how to use references, and TODO for a complete use case.
+function to `invalidate` for the query by references, see [invalidation](#invalidation) to know how to use references, and [https://github.com/mercurius-js/mercurius-cache-example](https://github.com/mercurius-js/mercurius-cache-example) for a complete use case.
 `invalidate` function can be sync or async.
 Example